|

 I have to admit he is right on that score.
 Although I did my fair share of

-dancing, Gary out-lapped me by several miles on this trip.
+would guess that Gary out-lapped me by several miles on this trip.

 The difference of course is that Gary does computers for a living and